Dorothy Cross: Selected solo shows

-Honors and awards
+Honours and awards

-In 2009, Cross was awarded an honorary doctorate by University College, Cork.
+In 2009, Cross was awarded an honorary doctorate by University College Cork.

-In 2022, she was awarded an honorary doctorate by Trinity College, Dublin.
+In 2022, she was awarded an honorary doctorate by Trinity College Dublin.

 During her years in the United States, she won a prestigious Pollock-Krasner Award (1990).
-Her work has been supported by grants from the Wellcome Trust and the Arts Council of Ireland/An Chomhairle Ealaíon and Arts Council of England.
+Her work has been supported by grants from the Wellcome Trust, the Arts Council of Ireland and Arts Council of England.